 An all-new track

-Skip a couple decades and we’re standing on the revamped, redesigned and ultra-modern Kyalami Grand Prix Circuit.
+Fast forward a couple of decades and we’re standing on the revamped, redesigned and ultra-modern Kyalami Grandprix Circuit.
 In 2012, the plot went up for auction.
-Most of those who attended the bidding wanted to bust down the pit building, rip up the tarmac and turn 77 acres of racing history into middle market apartment blocks.
+Most of those who attended the bidding wanted to bust down the pit building, rip up the tarmac and turn 77 acres of racing history into middle-market apartment blocks.
 This was curbed by Toby Venter of Porsche South Africa, who won the auction with a bid of R205 million.
-To Toby the 77-acre property is more than just a piece of land with curves and bends of asphalt.
-For decades he has spent time with his family at the iconic race track and sees it as part of South African automotive history that must be restored and preserved for future generations.
-That is why events such as the SA Festival Of Motoring are now possible.

-For the annual calendar check out this link to their official website.
+For the annual calendar check out Kyalami Grand Prix.

-Have you been to The refurbed Kyalami Grand Prix Circuit?
-Let us know in the comments section below.
+Have you been to the refurbed Kyalami Grand Prix Circuit?
+Let us know in the comments below.
 Sharing is caring, so show this article to a buddy or three on social media.